 - Your dog’s height at the shoulder

-- Your dog’s height at the rear hips
+- Your dog’s hip height

 - Your dog’s body length